 - The desire to be right is often driven by issues such as insecurity or ego; being smart is often harder, and requires you to think carefully through situations and exert self-control.

 - When deciding what to do, it can help to create psychological self-distance, for example by considering what advice you would give to a friend if they were in your situation.

 Finally, all this doesn’t mean you shouldn’t care about being right.
 Rather, it means that you should act in a way that’s expected to lead to the best possible outcomes—as determined based on your priorities—rather than based primarily on the desire to be right.

 Summary and conclusions

-- For example, if your partner makes a mistake with regards to something that you’ve warned them about in the past, being smart could entail helping them cope with their mistake in a manner that will encourage them to internalize it, while being right could involve simply saying “I told you so”.
+- For example, if your partner made a mistake, being smart could involve helping them cope with their mistake in a manner that will encourage them to internalize it, whereas being right could involve just unnecessarily saying “I told you so”.

-- Essentially, the key to making sure that you’re being smart is to always ask yourself: “is this the best thing I can say or do right now?” before you take action.
+- The key to making sure that you’re being smart is to ask yourself: “Is this the best thing I can do right now?” before or while taking action.